 Selection Notification: December 10th, 2019

 Only online proposals are accepted through our Submittable portal.
-There is no age limit for application and Clockshop will review all complete applications from artists of any age.
+Applicants must be 18 years or older to apply.
+Current MFA students or candidates are not eligible.
 Artists may apply as a collaborative team and the funds can be split amongst team members.

 Please review these useful documents before developing your proposal